Mohammad El Halabi

-Mohammad El Halabi is a Palestinian aid worker and Gaza manager for World Vision International in Palestine detained by Israel since 2016.
-On 15 June, 2022, he was found guilty of "membership of a terrorist organisation, financing terrorist activities, having "transmitted information to the enemy", and possession of a weapon".
-World Vision said there would be an appeal.
-Independent auditors and the Australian government found "no evidence of wrongdoing or diversion of funds."
+Mohammad El Halabi (born 1978) is a Palestinian aid worker and former manager for World Vision International in Palestine who was convicted of diverting funds to Hamas.

-The EU tweeted "According to OHCHR, the verdict is deeply problematic as it is based on secret evidence, with the defendant having been detained for 6 years without a verdict.
-This is inconsistent with international fair trial standards.
-Without a fair and due process, justice for Halabi cannot be served."
+In June 2022, he was found guilty of membership of a terrorist organization, financing terrorist activities, transmitting information to an enemy entity, and criminal possession of a weapon.
+Significant controversy has been raised over the nature and validity of his convictions due to, in part, the use of secret evidence in the ruling.

-In 2020, four United Nations special rapporteurs demanded Mr. Halabi be given a fair trial or be released unconditionally.
-The experts said that after his arrest, Mr. Halabi was questioned for 50 days without access to a lawyer and that "What is happening to Mr. el-Halabi bears no relation to the trial standards we expect from democracies, and is part of a pattern where Israel uses secret evidence to indefinitely detain hundreds of Palestinians."
+Independent auditors and the Australian government have found "no evidence of wrongdoing or diversion of funds" from World Vision, which has stated that it would appeal.

 Personal life and family

 Halabi was born in 1978 in the Jabalia refugee camp which his family had fled to from their village 15 miles to the north during the 1947–1949 Palestine war.
-Halabi’s father Khalil worked at UNRWA, working closely with the organization's director for Gaza and attending meetings with the likes of Tony Blair and John Kerry.
+Halabi’s father Khalil worked closely with UNRWA's director for Gaza, attending meetings with the likes of Tony Blair and John Kerry.

-Halabi went on to study engineering at the Islamic University of Gaza, the foremost engineering university in Gaza, where he was a member of the Fatah club.
-The Halabi family more generally also had a history of opposition to Hamas, and Halabi's younger brother, Hamed, was once injured participating in one of the rare demonstrations in Gaza against Hamas rule.
+Halabi studied engineering at the Islamic University of Gaza, the foremost engineering university in Gaza, where he was a member of the Fatah club.
+The wider Halabi family had a history of opposition to Hamas, and Halabi's younger brother, Hamed, once turned up to an interview with The Guardian with a head injury that he said was from participating in one of the rare demonstrations in Gaza against Hamas rule.

 In 2003, Halabi married his wife Ola, with whom he has five children.
 In 2004, in response to the declining conditions in Gaza, Halabi swapped his engineering career for aid work.